jitsi/handbook/docs/faq.md

 If you are hosting your server on a VPS, and you are not sure, ask your VPS provider's support team.

-## Clients could communicate well in room created at `meet.jit.si`.
-The same clients still could connect to my self-hosted instance but can neither hear nor see one another.
+## Clients could communicate well in the room created at `meet.jit.si`.
+The same clients still could connect to my self-hosted instance but could neither hear nor see one another.
 What's wrong?

 Most probably, the server is behind NAT, but you haven't added the NAT-specific configuration.
 See this [resolved question](https://community.jitsi.org/t/cannot-see-video-or-hear-audio-on-self-hosted-instance/).
 You need to follow the steps detailed [here](devops-guide/devops-guide-quickstart#advanced-configuration).

-## It works with two participants, but crashes or does not work properly when a third joins
+## It works with two participants but crashes or does not work properly when a third joins

 P2P mode is working, but it fails when you are trying to pass traffic via jitsi-videobridge2.